Manta-Network/docs/docs/manta-atlantic/Collation/03-SetupAndRun/01-installation.md

 <TabItem value="ubuntu" label="ubuntu">

 the manta .deb package contains:
-- the manta binary (which is also used to run calamari)
+- the manta binary (which is also used to run manta)
-- manta and calamari systemd services
+- manta and manta systemd services
-- manta, calamari, polkadot and kusama chain specifications
+- manta, manta, polkadot and kusama chain specifications
 - a script which runs after installation and creates the manta system account which the systemd service runs under

 get started (see also: [deb.manta.systems](https://deb.manta.systems/)):